Manifesto for Perinatal Mental Health in Belgium

 For a healthy start to life and a resilient society

 Every baby deserves a loving, safe, and mentally healthy start in life.
-Nevertheless, get as many as 1 in 5 women and 1 in 10 men [1] dealing with perinatal mental health problems during pregnancy or in their child's first year.
-This includes depression, anxiety disorders, bipolar disorders, post-traumatic stress disorder and other mental illnesses — often under-detected, even more untreated.
-Precisely because these problems stay under the radar too often, they often carry their tracks. from generation to generation.
+Nevertheless, as many as 1 in 5 women and 1 in 10 men [1] experience perinatal mental health problems during pregnancy or within the first year of their child’s life..
+This includes depression, anxiety disorders, bipolar disorders, post-traumatic stress disorder and other mental health conditions — often under-detected, even more untreated.
+Precisely because these problems stay under the radar too often, their effects are often passed on from one generation to the next.

-Perinatal mental health problems increase it risk of complications such as premature birth, postpartum bleeding, pregnancy loss, stillbirth, and relationship problems, as well as behavioral, developmental and mental disorders in children [2].
-In Belgium, 22% of women who die during the perinatal period also have a mental health problem linked to the cause of death.
+Perinatal mental health problems increase the risk of complications such as premature birth, postpartum bleeding, pregnancy loss, stillbirth, and relationship problems, as well as behavioural, developmental and mental health disorders in children [2].
+In Belgium, mental health problems are linked to the cause of death in 22% of women who die during the perinatal period.

-These medical and social complications don't just mean immense personal suffering.
-The social cost The lack of action is sky-high: Belgium loses an estimated 1.5 billion euros annually from the consequences of untreated perinatal mental health problems — through increased health care spending, work absenteeism and youth assistance.
+These medical and social complications do not only cause immense personal suffering.
+The social cost of inaction is sky-high: each year Belgium is estimated to lose 1.5 billion euros due to the consequences of untreated perinatal mental health problems — through increased health care spending, work absenteeism and youth care services.

-At the same time, the affordable and cost-effective solution: all necessary evidence-based measures together require an investment of only 56 million euros[2] per year.
-Every euro invested in this crucial period provides up to 27 euros in social profit.
-A policy that invests in the first 1,000 days today not only provides the largest economic return on investment, but also lays the foundations for a future free of poverty, school dropout and juvenile delinquency.
+At the same time, the solution is both affordable and highly cost-effective: all necessary evidence-based measures combined require an investment of only 56 million euros [2] per year.
+Every euro invested during this crucial period yields up to 27 euros in societal return.
+A policy that invests in the first 1,000 days today not only delivers the highest economic return on investment but also lays the foundations for a future free from poverty, school dropout and youth crime.

 The Belgian Alliance for Perinatal Mental Health (BAPMH) calls on healthcare and welfare organizations to endorse this manifesto.
-Together, we can enforce political action and structural funding.
-Because failure to take action in this regard costs lives and billions of euros.
+Together, we can enforce political action and because failing to act will cost lives and billions of euros.

 [1] Howard L. & Khalifeh H. (2020).
 Perinatal mental health: a review of progress of progress and challenges World Psychiatry, 19:313-327.